Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-04-10** : 🔥 ***Adding support for Llama-cpp-python backends*** 🔥 : Using the compilation features of Llama-cpp-python, the Global settings panel offers now an option to select a backend which will accelerate inferences on Chatbot and Llava modules.
+The selected backend must be already installed.

+  * 🆕 **2024-04-09** : 🔥 ***New image model*** 🔥 : Adding [dataautogpt3/ProteusV0.4-Lightning](https://huggingface.co/dataautogpt3/ProteusV0.4-Lightning) to modules Stable Diffusion, img2img, IP-Adapter, Photobooth and Text2Video-Zero.

   * 🆕 **2024-04-08** : 🔥 ***Exif option in Global settings*** 🔥 : Adding an opt-out option for inclusion of generation settings in exif metadatas of the generated images.

   * 🆕 **2024-04-07** : 🔥 ***Support for JPEG outputs*** 🔥 : Adding an option to Global Settings that let you choose between PNG (default) and JPEG format for output images.